 There is a difference between main clauses and subclauses in English.
 Main clauses are independent and don’t require anything else to make sense.
 Subclauses are different because they need a main clause in order to have any meaning.
 Subclauses give more information about the main clause.

 Two common types of subclauses are purpose and reason clauses.
-This article is a full overview of what purpose and reason clauses are, when you use them and how to form them.
+This article offers a complete overview of what purpose and reason clauses are, when you use them and how to form them.

 Purpose clauses are subclauses that are used to express the purpose of the action in the main clause.